 You can send money to, and receive money from, other Revolut accounts.
 We call these sorts of payments Instant Transfers.
 All Instant Transfers are received immediately.
 You can make an Instant Transfer to another Revolut user's account by choosing them from the contacts list in the Revolut app, by using their username, or by using any other method we provide to identify them, and following the prompts.

-Group vaults
+Group Vaults

 If you are a member of a Group Vault, you can send instant transfers to that as well.
 A Group Vault is an account set up and controlled by an individual Revolut user.
-All members of a Group Vault can see the Group Vault's transactions and leave it at any time.
-Only the Revolut user who set up the Group Vault (the owner) can take money out of it, close it, and add or remove other members.
-You should only join a Group Vault, or send money to it, if you trust the owner.
+All members of a Group Vault can see their own transactions in the Group Vault and can leave it at any time.
+Only the Revolut user who set up the Group Vault (the owner) can automatically see all of the Group Vault's transactions, close the Group Vault, add or remove other members, and allow Group Vault members to withdraw funds (or revoke their access).
+You should only join a Group Vault, or send money to it, if you trust the owner as they own the funds - if the owner at any point stops being a Revolut account holder or their account is locked, then you will not be able to access the funds in the Group Vault.